Skip to main content

 • KubeRocketCI instance with GitHub is configured.

-• Developer has access to the KubeRocketCI instances using the Single-Sign-On approach.
+• Developer has access to the KubeRocketCI instance using the Single-Sign-On approach.

 • Developer has Write permissions for GitHub repository to merge the code.